 - Osteomyelitis – A rare but serious condition, osteomyelitis is an infection of the bone, which could require amputation of the infected limb.

 All surgeries come with risks, but patients who were subjected to the Stockert 3T device during their procedures were not warned of the device’s increased risk of infections and the serious complications that could occur.
 If you or someone you love suffered an infection after open-heart surgery, you may be able to obtain compensation.
-The experienced Stockert 3T infection lawyers at Blizzard & Nabers can analyze your situation and help you understand your legal rights.
+The experienced Stockert 3T infection law firm of Blizzard & Nabers LLP can analyze your situation and help you understand your legal rights.
 Call us today to schedule a free consultation.